JanssenProject/jans/docs/janssen-server/fido/conditional-ui-and-fallback.md

 coo.setSecure(True)    # HTTPS-only transmission
 coo.setHttpOnly(True)  # Not accessible via JavaScript
 coo.setMaxAge(7 * 24 * 60 * 60)  # 7-day expiry
+coo.setSameSite("Strict")  # CSRF protection — use "Lax" if cross-site navigation is needed
 ```

 - **No PII stored**: the cookie contains only credential IDs and transport hints — no